replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/03-troubleshoot-1/assignment.md

 Troubleshooting Procedure
 =================

-Identify the problematic Pod from `kubectl get pods`.
+Identify the problematic Pod from `kubectl get pods -n <namespace>`.
 Notice any pods that are not in the Running state.

-Describe the current state of the pod and examine any recent events with `kubectl describe pod <pod-name>`.
+Describe the current state of the Pod with `kubectl describe pod -n <namespace> <pod-name>`.
+Here are some things to look out for:
+  - each Container's current State and Reason
+  - each Container's Last State and Reason
+    - the Last State's Exit Code
+  - each Container's Ready status
+  - the Events table

+For a Pod that is crashing, expect that the current state will be `Waiting` or `Terminated`, and the last state will probably also be `Terminated`.
+Notice the reason for the termination, and especially notice the exit code.
+There are standards for the exit code originally set by the `chroot` standards, but they are not strictly enforced since applications can always set their own exit codes.

+In short, if the exit code is >128, then the application exited as a result of Kubernetes killing the Pod.
+If that's the case, you'll commonly see code 137 or 143, which is 128 + the value of the `kill` signal sent to the container.

+If the exit code is <128, then the application crashed or exited abnormally.
+If the exit code is 0, then the application exited normally (most commonly seen in init containers or Jobs/CronJobs)

 Look for any Events that may indicate a problem.
-Look for the Pod's State
+Look for the Pod's State,

 First, let's